Yetenol/antonpusch.de/content/latex-tables.md

 - More ideas: filter, sort, custom column titles, multi column names, Align at decimal or scientific separator
 - See source examples: [Process, and format values from files](./process%20and%20format%20values%20from%20files.md)

+3a: Legende unter Tabelle
+3b: Add index with line,
+Calculate sum, Standardabweichung, Varianz in footer with line
+3c: Csv file

 ![minimal 60.svg](./attachments/minimal%2060.svg)